-UK plastic straw and cotton bud ban coming into force in 2020
+Plastic straw and cotton bud ban comes into force in England

-“Urgent and decisive action is needed to tackle plastic pollution and protect our environment.
-These items are often used for just a few minutes but take hundreds of years to break down, ending up in our seas and oceans and harming precious marine life,” Gove said in his statement.
+He said: “Urgent and decisive action is needed to tackle plastic pollution and protect our environment.
+These items are often used for just a few minutes but take hundreds of years to break down, ending up in our seas and oceans and harming precious marine life.”

-This news comes after the long-awaited ban on the use of microbeads in cosmetic products came into force last year, and others think wet wipes could face the chop in the future as the Government continues with its 25-year Environment Plan.
+This news follows the ban on the use of microbeads in cosmetic products in 2018 and many believe that wet wipes could face the chop next as the Government continues with its 25-year Environment Plan.

 What do you make of the ban?
 Comment below.